 - Do not fret if you don’t have much experience.
 After all, everyone starts from somewhere.
 Instead, you should bet more on the skill section and work on improving or rather expanding your technical and soft skills.

 8. Power words to include in your resume’s experience section

-When going through your resume, the employers are most likely looking for certain words that would help them know if you are the right candidate for the job at an instant.
+When going through your resume, employers are most likely looking for certain words that would help them know if you are the right candidate for the job in an instant.
 Some of the key verbs to utilize when writing about your work experiences are: